Explained: What EU resolution on CAA mean for India?

 Earlier it was reported that certain European envoys were not keen on a "guided tour" of the region and rather wanted to meet the people and interact with them.

-The EU is India's largest trading partner, accounting for 92 billion euros worth of trade in goods in 2018 or 12.9% of total Indian trade, and also a key source of inward FDI, which was worth 5 billion euros in 2014.
+India's largest trading partner, EU accounts for 92 billion euros worth of trade in goods in 2018 or 12.9% of total Indian trade.
+The union is also a key source of inward FDI, which was worth 5 billion euros in 2014.

 How has India reacted?